Woodland Improvement Grant – Habitats and Species

 You must take this information into account when preparing your supporting information.
 A list of native woodland attributes is available that shows what to aim for.

-You can access the Native Woodland Survey of Scotland on the Forestry Commission Scotland Map Viewer.
+You can access the Native Woodland Survey of Scotland on the Scottish Forestry Map Viewer.

 If applicable, you should also supply the SSSI, SPA or SAC Management Statement.